Leveraging GPT-4 for Automatic Translation Post-Editing: Experimental Settings

 \section{Experimental Settings}

-\paragraph{Datasets} We experiment with WMT-22 News translation task datasets \cite{kocmi-etal-2022-findings} as well as with WMT-20 and WMT-21 News translation task submissions annotated with MQM errors \citet{freitag-etal-2021-experts}.
-For the post-editing experiments pertaining to the MQM annotated WMT-20 and WMT-21 system outputs, we experiment with samples that have a Major error as an annotation, whereas we experiment with the full WMT-22 datasets throughout.
-We use the latest WMT-22 test sets for the majority of our experiments, the curation of which falls beyond the training cut-off date for GPT-4 and other LLMs under investigation\footnote{https://platform.openai.com/docs/models}.
+\paragraph{Datasets:} We experiment with WMT-22 General MT translation task datasets \cite{kocmi-etal-2022-findings} as well as with WMT-20 and WMT-21 News translation task submissions annotated with MQM (Multidimensional Quality Metrics Framework) errors\footnote{\url{https://github.com/google/wmt-mqm-human-evaluation}} \citet{freitag-etal-2021-experts}.
+For the post-editing experiments pertaining to the MQM annotated WMT-20 and WMT-21 system outputs, we experiment with samples that have a major error as an annotation, whereas we experiment with the full WMT-22 datasets throughout.
+We use the latest WMT-22 test sets for the majority of our experiments, the curation of which falls beyond the training cut-off dates for GPT-4 and other LLMs under investigation\footnote{LLMs: \url{https://platform.openai.com/docs/models}}.

-\paragraph{Large Language Models} We experiment with gpt-3.5-turbo and GPT-4 in our experiments.
-These models represent the most capable publicaly available LLMs \cite{helm}.
+\paragraph{LLMs and Baselines:} We experiment with GPT-4 and gpt-3.5-turbo in our experiments.
+These models represent the most capable publically available LLMs \cite{helm}.
 We use a prompt that describes the system role as a translation post-editor and under the CoT setting, instruct the LLM to propose improvements to the provided translation ($T$) of a given source ($S$), before producing the final post-edited translation ($T^{\prime}$).
+For post-editing, we experiment under three settings: (i) post-editing with CoT, (ii) post-editing without CoT and (iii) post-editing with Structured-CoT (SCoT).
+The SCoT baseline uses the MQM annotation instructions from \citet{freitag-etal-2021-experts} to produce the intermediate CoT in the form of an MQM annotation over the source-translation pair.
+We describe the prompts used for the three baselines in appendix \ref{appendix:prompts}.
+For producing the initial translations on WMT-22, we use Microsoft-Translator, one of the strongest publically available MT systems \cite{raunak-etal-2022-salted, mt-gpt}.
+For WMT-20 and WMT-21 systems, we take the translations provided by the different NMT systems and annotated in \citet{freitag-etal-2021-experts} as the initial translations upon which post-editing is applied.

-\paragraph{Metrics and Evaluation} For each of the four research questions posed, we use the metrics highlighted in Table \ref{tab:table2}.
-We explain the justification of these measurements in the relevant following sections.
-For general quality measurements, we use four COMET \cite{comet} models: the reference-free COMET-QE (wmt20-comet-qe-da), COMET-KIWI (wmt-22-cometkiwi-da) Quality Estimation models and the reference-based COMET-20 (wmt20-comet-da) and COMET-22 (wmt22-comet-da) models.
-We use the Translation Edit Rate (TER) implementation from \citet{sacrebleu}.
+\paragraph{Metrics and Evaluation:} For each of the four research questions posed, we use the metrics highlighted in Table \ref{tab:metrics_table}.
+We explain these measurements in the relevant sections.
+For general quality measurements, we use four COMET \cite{comet} models\footnote{COMET: \url{https:/github.com/Unbabel/COMET}}: the reference-free COMET-QE (\textit{wmt20-comet-qe-da}), COMET-KIWI (\textit{wmt-22-cometkiwi-da}) Quality Estimation (QE) models and the reference-based COMET-20 (\textit{wmt20-comet-da}) and COMET-22 (\textit{wmt22-comet-da}) models.
+To measure the similarity of translations, we use the Translation Edit Rate (TER) \cite{ter} implementation from SacreBLEU \cite{sacrebleu}.